 CSG water and environmental management

-The Queensland Government has laws to protect groundwater supplies and the local environment from the impacts of petroleum and gas activities, including coal seam gas (CSG) activities.
+The Queensland Government has laws to protect groundwater supplies and the environment from the impacts of petroleum and gas activities, including coal seam gas (CSG).

 - petroleum and gas operators monitor and assess the impact of their operations on underground water

-- operators publish a report that outlines their obligations, including monitoring obligations on aquifers and springs
+- operators publish a report which outlines their obligations, including monitoring obligations on aquifers and springs

-- operators comply with legally binding make good agreement obligations
+- operators comply with legally binding make good agreement obligations, including the requirement to undertake a bore assessment and negotiate a make good agreement

-- the independent Office of Groundwater Impact Assessment assess and manage the impact of CSG water extraction on groundwater resources in cumulative management areas (CMAs).
+- the independent Office of Groundwater Impact Assessment assess and predict the impact of CSG water extraction on groundwater resources in cumulative management areas (CMAs).

 Find out more about groundwater management.